Why you should always finish your antibiotics

 Finish Your Medicines

-Every patient can help curb the increase in antibiotic-resistant strains of superbugs.
+Every patient can help reduce the spread of antibiotic-resistant strains of superbugs.
 The NHS politely but firmly reminds us to:

 • Avoid asking for antibiotics for viral illnesses like colds, sore throats, or influenza